data-integrations/wrangler/docs/directives/cut-character.md

 ## Usage Notes

-The standard options for the `cut` directive include a list of one or more ranges of characters.
+The standard options for the CUT-CHARACTER directive include a list of one or more ranges of characters.
 Each range is prefaced with a type (`-b` byte, `-c` character, `-f` field) and written as:

 * `N  ` The N'th byte, character, or field, counting from 1